Frequently Asked Questions

 An exception to this confidentiality is when the Ombudsman decides that an imminent threat of serious harm to any person exists.
 This determination is made at the sole discretion of the Ombudsman.
 If you have particular concerns about confidentiality, please be sure to raise the issue when you meet with the Ombudsman.

 The Ombudsman’s confidentiality cannot be "waived" by users of the office.
 For example, a person who consults with the Ombudsman should not expect him/her to testify in any formal proceeding.
 The privilege of confidentiality belongs to the office and not to the users of the office.
-However, the individual is free to disclose any information to anyone they choose.
+The individual is free to disclose any information to anyone they choose.

 Is the Ombudsman my advocate?